ibm-cloud-docs/schematics/deprecation-tf.md

 # Deprecating Terraform versions in {{site.data.keyword.bplong_notm}}
 {: #deprecate-tf-version}

-{{site.data.keyword.bplong}} continues to update the service with the latest Terraform provider version support, and accordingly will be deprecating some of the older versions of Terraform providers.
-This announcement is to publish an ongoing plan and timeline for deprecating older versions, and prepare you to migrate to the latest versions of the Terraform providers.
-By migrating to the latest versions of Terraform, you can leverage the latest features and capabilities of the {{site.data.keyword.cloud}} service providers.
-Though the latest version is absolutely new, version upgrade makes your **business as usual**.
+{{site.data.keyword.bplong}} continues to update the service with the latest version of Terraform provider support, and accordingly deprecates the older versions of Terraform provider. {{site.data.keyword.bpshort}} has an ongoing plan for deprecating older versions of Terraform provider, This guidance can enable you to be prepared to migrate for the latest versions of Terraform provider.
+This is a tentative timeline for the deprecation of Terraform versions.
 {: shortdesc}

 ## Phases